 When you need more cleaning performance, the Power Brush does a solid job at removing pet hair from carpets and sofas, as the rotating bristles agitate fibres to remove more hair.
 The strong suction power (for a handheld) also allows the vacuum to pickup dirt, dust, and other debris from hard surfaces – and even between floorboards.

 As you would expect, we think the Multi Mk2 is a brilliant vacuum for cleaning stairs.
 The lightweight and cordless design means it’s a much safer alternative to a bulky upright or cylinder, plus it has enough power to clean effectively on most surfaces.

 If you’re tired of lugging a heavy vacuum up and down your staircase, then the Multi is a great choice.

 Car vacuuming is one of the areas where this vacuum should shine – and it’s certainly much more convenient than a corded vacuum.

 When the Power Brush is attached, we found that it does a decent job of picking up dirt and other debris.
 The cordless design means you don’t need to worry about running an extension lead from your home, while the headlight is also useful in a dark car interior!

 The shape of the vacuum can sometimes feel awkward in tight car spaces though.
-It also struggles to pickup debris when using the crevice tool or dusting brush, so you’ll need to rely on the Power Brush.
+It also struggles to pickup larger debris or hair that’s been ground into the seats.

 Note: Gtech also sells a Car Accessory Kit that can be used with the Multi Mk2.

 Gtech Multi Mk2 Price & Value for Money

 The Gtech Multi Mk2 is a premium handheld vacuum.
-It’s pricier than most handheld vacuum cleaners, although around the same price as the Shark WV200UK and a bit cheaper than the Dyson V7 Trigger (prices change all the time so we can’t me more precise than that!)
+It’s pricier than most handheld vacuum cleaners, although around the same price as the Shark WV200UK and a bit cheaper than the Dyson V7 Trigger (prices change all the time so we can’t be more precise than that!)